mororolan/bbs-image-spider-and-cleaner/readme.md

 This is a spider & data cleaning streamlined solution.

-If you appreciate my hard work, please show your support by leaving a star If you encounter any issues, please feel free to contact me with any questions or concerns.
+# Description
+Notice:

-If you want to use my scripts, you MUST EDIT YOUR OWN STEP #1.
+- If you want to use this project, you MUST EDIT YOUR OWN STEP #1 (to fetch the specific website).

 It contains 3 steps:
 - Step 1: fetch(crawl) image links and drop the duplicates.